Graham Taylor - Local History & Military Historian

 Margery Booth - "The Operatic Spy"

-Very interesting research on the life and times of Margery Booth, the Wigan born opera singer and the circumstances leading to her role as a spy during WW11.
+Original version of the life and times of Margery Booth, the Wigan born opera singer and the circumstances leading to her role as a spy during WW11.
+See above for updated 2025 version

 Read the Story

-History of Beech Hill & the Thicknesses Family
+History of Beech Hill & the Thicknesse Family

 Fascinating history and development of Beech Hill up to the present day, covering Beech Hall, the Thicknesse family, with lots of new and interesting information.